Persistent Homology Over Directed Acyclic Graphs: Applications

-In Figure~\ref{fig:parallel}, we show a compelling example of the utility of our algorithm.
+In Figure~\ref{fig:parallel}, we show the result of this process.
 Each subfigure is a persistence diagram, where each cycle is considered as a pair of birth and death times.
 The persistence of each cycle is the difference in these times which is equal to the distance to the diagonal.
-The space considered is genus two surface sampled with 5000 points, at which level the persistent features, which are the 4 generators of homology, are clearly seen as significant.
+The space considered is a genus two surface sampled with 5000 points, at which level the persistent features, which are the 4 generators of homology, are clearly seen as significant in Figure~\ref{fig:parallel}(a).
 Note that these four points blur together in pairs in the figure and are difficult to distinguish from each other.
-In the remaining pictures, we calculate persistent homology for a simple directed acyclic graph that consists of two different 200 point subsamples including into a larger 400 point sample.
-We note that individually, each sample's persistent homology is quite noisy and does not indicate the 4 generators at all.
-However, the persistent homology for the directed acyclic graph (shown on the top right) clearly separates the 4 main generators from the noise, at a far lower level of sampling than is possible with standard persistent homology.
-The table shows the persistence values for the four generating cycles for the surface and the next largest cycle.
-The values have been renormalized to the length of the cycle with largest persistence in the original sample.
+In the remaining pictures, we calculate persistent homology for a simple directed acyclic graph that consists of two different 200 point subsamples (Figures~\ref{fig:parallel}(b) and (c)), and their union into a larger 400 point sample (Figure~\ref{fig:parallel}(d)).
+We note that individually, each sample's persistent homology is quite noisy and does not distinguish the four generators at all from the ``noise''.
+However, the persistent homology for the directed acyclic graph (Figure ~\ref{fig:parallel}(e)) clearly separates the 4 main generators from the noise, at a far lower level of sampling than is possible with standard persistent homology.
+The table (Figure~\ref{fig:parallel}(f)) shows the persistence values for the four generating cycles for the surface and the next largest cycle.
+For simplicity of interpretation, the input data was scaled so that the most significant cycle in the 5,000 point sample has lifespan equal to 100.

+Intuitively, short lived cycles in one of the filtrations do not align well with cycles in the other filtration.
+So these cycles are paired with very short cycles in the other filtration.
+The corresponding points on the persistence diagram are moved toward the diagonal.
+This deemphasizes the cycles that are the result of sampling noise.

 Additional possible applications of this are numerous.
 For example, we could use directed acyclic graphs of various witness complexes and seek improved results using a DAG over a small set of witness complexes; recent work using zigzag persistence seems relevant in this setting~\cite{zigzagapplications}.
 Also, the example in Section~\ref{subsec:ex} demonstrates how homology classes from pieces of a space can be ``aligned'' similar to the bootstrapping method of~\cite{zigzagapplications}.